This post may contain eBay affiliate links. Please read our disclosure policy.

 With 240 cards to choose from, it can be hard to decide which is the best overall.
 We’ve come up with a list containing the top seven 1933 Goudey baseball cards, with info and investment advice to give you a better idea of what to expect from the best that the ‘30s had to offer.

 The set measures 2-3/8″ by 2-7/8″ and is noted for its use of colorized photo images.

-They’re a cut above many of the cards that came before and hold up to modern options thanks to strong design choices coupled with a nostalgic feel.
+They’re a cut above many of the cards that came before and hold up to modern options thanks to strong design choices and a nostalgic feel.

 There are four Babe Ruth cards and two Lou Gehrig cards, while over a quarter of the options in the 1933 Goudey set contain Hall of Famers, further adding to the price and prestige in the present day.

 Next up is another Ruth card from the 1933 set.
-Essentially, it’s the same as the Yellow card found above, but this time it’s been given a Red finish.
+Essentially, it’s the same as the Yellow card found above, but it’s been given a Red finish this time.

 Ty Cobb is credited with setting 90 MLB records during his career, and his combined total of 4,065 runs scored and runs batted in (after adjusting for home runs) is still the highest ever produced by any major league player to this day.

 He was a cut above the majority of players from his era, so it’s easy to see how he makes a list.
 His card is the first in the 1933 Goudey Sports Kings set, which featured athletes from various sports.Ruth and Carl Hubbell were the other two selected in the release slightly later than the ‘33 Goudey set.

 It features a profile shot of Cobb as he stares directly at you, with a yellow background that is reminiscent of the Ruth card discussed above.